nevermined-io/app_docs/docs/environments/07-testing.md

 ## Network Fee

-As in the production envorinment, the testing environment charges a 1% fee for the payment of subscriptions when they are not free.
+Similar to the production environment, the testing environment charges a 1% fee for paid subscriptions.
+Free subscriptions incur no fees.

-In the testing environment assets can be purchased (not real money involved) using fiat (via Stripe) or crypto.
+In the testing environment, assets can be purchased using simulated fiat payments (via Stripe) or test crypto tokens.
+No real money is involved in any transaction.

 :::info

-If you want to pay using fiat, use the following credit card number: `4242 4242 4242 4242` with any expiration date and CVC.
-More information [here](https://docs.stripe.com/testing#testing-interactively).
+To test fiat payments, use the following test credit card number: `4242 4242 4242 4242` with any expiration date and CVC.
+For additional testing options, see the [Stripe testing documentation](https://docs.stripe.com/testing#testing-interactively).

 :::